 Social media might tell you otherwise, though.
 That you need to plan this certain vacation, do this awesome craft, sign up for this sport, buy that coveted L.O.L. doll, host the best birthday party for your child known to man, and be everywhere to everyone at all times because you are, in fact, super mom and super dad.

 There’s a lot of talk about doing, but not much about just being.
 You and I were never called to be super moms and super dads, but instead faithful in our calling.

 Have we forgotten that being with our children in their most formative years is building their self-worth, security, relationships, and trust in their Heavenly father who loves and cares for them more than we do?

 Our presence, love, care, and concern shows them a tangible example of how Jesus loves and provides for us unconditionally and wholeheartedly- in our deepest struggles, tears, tantrums, questions, fears, hurts, and brokenness.
-Our nearness to them communicates that we’re here no matter what and welcome all of who they are as children- that we care about the matters of their heart.
+Our nearness to them communicates that we’re here no matter what and welcome all of who they are as children- that we care about matters of their hearts.

 Maybe we’ve forgotten the basics as parents?
 That the simple things in life are often the most precious and memorable to our children, and even to us.
 It doesn’t have to be complicated as we often make it.

 When that day comes and they’re packing their life up and moving out of our house, may they know in their hearts,